Root Canal Treatment

 If there’s one dental procedure that causes patients to feel stress, it is probably root canal treatment.
 Most people associate root canals with pain, and rightfully so.
 If you need a root canal, it is most likely because your tooth is infected, which is very painful.

-However, a root canal in Euclid will actually relieve your pain and eliminate your infection, which preserves your natural tooth and protects it from a tooth extraction.
+However, a root canal will actually relieve your pain and eliminate your infection, which preserves your natural tooth and protects it from a tooth extraction.

 When Is a Root Canal Recommended?

 Your Ohio dentist will recommend a root canal when a tooth becomes decayed or fractured into its nerve, which causes it to become abscessed or infected.
 During the procedure, your dentist will remove the infected tissue from inside your tooth and seal it to protect it and allow it to heal.
 Then your tooth will be rebuilt and strengthened with a permanent filling or dental crown, which provides you with the same function you had before your infection.

 What Are the Symptoms of a Dental Infection?

 Symptoms of a dental infection often start with sensitivity to hot or cold temperatures.
 This sensitivity may go away on its own at first, but it can be indicating tooth decay.
 This is a good time to contact your dentist for a checkup before the decay progresses further into your tooth.

 An infected root canal causes severe and constant pain that doesn't go away on its own, and won't go away with over-the-counter medication in most cases.
 You might also experience swelling or a raised bump by the affected tooth.
 This is the time to contact your Highland Heights emergency dentist right away for treatment.